RankCA/FootballSim/README.md

-A Football Career Sim, similar to Bitlife
+A Football Career Sim, similar to Bitlife.
 Manager Mode will be added in the future